-After an accident, you should always seek out medical treatment.
+After an accident, you should always seek out treatment from a car accident chiropractor right away.
 If you suffered serious injuries like broken bones or head trauma, you should go to a hospital after a wreck for immediate emergency medical attention.

-How soon should you contact a chiropractor?
+How soon should you visit a chiropractor?
 As soon as possible.
 Pain after a car accident is a good indication that you suffered an injury.
-This can include pain in the neck, shoulders, arms, and back.
+This can include pain in the neck, shoulders, arms, wrist and back.
 Stiffness, dizziness, headaches, and blurred vision can also be signs of a serious, but not life-threatening, injury after a car crash.

 If you visited a hospital and were cleared, but are still experiencing pain, scheduling a chiropractic consultation should be your next step.